Ada-Developers-Academy/core-unit-1/fundamentals/problem-set-fundamentals-vocabulary.md

 ##### !end-hint
 ##### !explanation

 - `"Welcome!
-Make yourselves comfortable!"` is a string literal, `["magenta", "purple", "blue"]` is a list literal, and `None` is a special literal value that represents the absence of a value.
+Make yourselves comfortable!"` is a string literal, `["magenta", "purple", "blue"]` is a list literal, and `None` is a special literal that represents the absence of a value.
 These three values are actual values that we might directly write into code.
 - `app_name = "Ada's Super Ultra Amazing S-Rank App"` creates a variable called `app_name` and assigns it a string value `"Ada's Super Ultra Amazing S-Rank App"`.
 Since the string value is referenced by a variable this option is not a literal.
 - `count` is not a string because it does not have quotations around it and is not a variable because there is no assignment after it.
 If you were to type `count` into a Python interpreter and execute this code, you would encounter a `NameError`.
 - `count = 100` creates a variable named `count` and assigns it a value `100`.